ai4ed/ai4ed.github.io/_posts/2022-09-16-aaai2023competition.markdown

 * **Student side information**: (1) historical successful and failed attempts; (2) recent attempts; (3) students' learning ability; and (4) individualized prior knowledge of students.
 * **KC side information**: (1) latent knowledge representation; and (2) relations among KCs.

+## Data \& Task Description

-Therefore, in this competition, we would like to call for researchers and practitioners to improve the KT models' performance by considering rich side information.
-The proposed education challenge will release a large student assessment dataset with rich textual and structural information.
-Specifically, the dataset is made up of 18,066 students, 7,652 questions, 1,175 KCs and 5,549,635 interactions.
+We released a large student assessment dataset with rich textual and structural information (well anonymized).
+The data is collected from students in grade 3 math classes at [Xueersi](https://www.speiyou.com/).
+Specifically, the dataset is made up of 18,066 students, 7,652 questions, 1,175 KCs and 5,549,635 interactions/responses.
 The average student historical sequence length is 307.19.
+79.47% responses are with positive labels, i.e., students correctly answer the questions.

 Each question is associated with question text content, the explanations of question answers and its corresponding KCs.
-The relevant KCs are hierarchically structured.
+The relevant KCs are hierarchically structured. **All the textual characters are anonymized and mapped into internal unique integer tokens.**

-### Evaluation Metric
+### Evaluation Task

+There are 3,613 student interaction sequences in the test set.
+For each interaction sequence, the first 50% of interactions are known and the task is to predict the rest 50% interactions' responses, i.e., 0 or 1.

 We will choose to use **AUC score** as the main evaluation metric for this competition.

-We will release the public training and test datasets for offline training and self-evaluation and will use a withheld private dataset to evaluate the final ranking of the competition participation teams.
+### Tools and Open Sourced Software

+We have re-implemented more than 10 popular deep learning based knowledge tracing models and integrated them into a unified benchmark tool, called **pyKT** [https://www.pykt.org/](https://www.pykt.org/), including but not limited to:

+- **DKT**: leverages an LSTM layer to encode the student knowledge state to predict the students' response performances[^1].
+- **DKT+**: an improved version of DKT to solve the reconstruction and non-consistent prediction problems[^2].
+- **DKT-F**: an extension of DKT that model the students' forgetting behaviors[^3].
+- **KQN**: uses student knowledge state encoder and skill encoder to predict the student response performance via the dot product[^4].
+- **DKVMN**: designs a static key matrix to store the relations between the different KCs and a dynamic value matrix to update the students' knowledge state[^5].
+- **ATKT**: performs adversarial perturbations into student interaction sequence to improve DLKT model's generalization ability[^6].
+- **GKT**: utilizes the graph structure to predict the student response performance[^7].
+- **AKT**: leverages an attention mechanism to characterize the time distance between questions and the past interaction of students[^8].
+- **SAKT**: utilizes a self-attention mechanism to capture relations between exercises and the student responses[^9].
+- **SAINT**: uses the Transformer-based encoder-decoder architecture to capture students' exercise and response sequences[^10].

+Details of pyKT can be found at

+> Liu, Zitao, et al. "pyKT: A Python Library to Benchmark Deep Learning based Knowledge Tracing Models."
+Thirty-sixth Conference on Neural Information Processing Systems Datasets and Benchmarks Track.
+[PDF](https://openreview.net/pdf?id=BkMGK9dv2Z9)

+We highly recommend to utilize pyKT to conduct the KT experiments and build your own KT models upon pyKT. **All the provided data files have been processed into the pyKT format and can be fed into pyKT directly.**

-### Schedule
+## Competition Schedule
 - November 17, 2022 - Start Date.
 - December 31, 2022 - Final submission deadline.
 - January 2, 2023 - Final competition results announced.

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.The competition organizers reserve the right to update the contest timeline if they deem it necessary.

-### Award
+## Award
 - We will provide cash prizes for the top-3 teams (1st place: $1000; 2nd place: $600 ; 3rd place $300)
 - An official certificate will be awarded to the top-3 teams.
 - The top-3 teams will be invited to give oral presentations during AAAI 2023.